williamsantosa/hugoblox-use/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: MSc in Computer Science
+    - course: Master of Science in Computer Science
       institution: University of California, Los Angeles
       year: 2023
-    - course: BSc in Computer Science
+    - course: Bachelor of Science in Computer Science
       institution: University of California, Santa Cruz
       year: 2020